By Tooth And Claw Dragons

 The glow of white and black, the Aether and Nether that had once infused everything so vividly and outwardly, now lay within the lives and souls of those that dwelled within it.
 Dragons, separated by their magical affinities and the borders of continents they now shaped to their will, crafted tribes, then clans, then Houses of nobility, even as they began to explore and dominate their world.
 They took new names, and harnessed the abilities of their 'elements' - though intermingling would be long in coming.

-Since, new magics and elements have come not from the gods' talons, but long after their dormancy took them from Aethyr and the threat of the Entity.
-While the pure energies of Aether and Nether are little understood, it was thought to be a natural combining of both that led to time - Chrona - and gravity - Gravitas - as elements, showing up in dragons in an inexplicable miracle of happenstance.
-Scholars believe more neutral-aligned 'elements' may appear in Aethyr, due to its young age - but with the Entity looming over all, who is to know what the future holds?
+Since, new magics and elements have come not from the gods' talons, but long after their dormancy took them from Aethyr and the threat of the Great Serpent.
+While the pure energies of Aether and Nether are little understood, it was thought to be a natural combining of both that led to time - Chrona - and gravity - Gravitia - as elements, showing up in dragons in an inexplicable miracle of happenstance.
+Scholars believe more neutral-aligned 'elements' may appear in Aethyr, due to its young age - especially as the Great Serpent's destructive Corruption continues to lurk in the shadows...

 Name: N/A. Location: N/A. Status: N/A.